light-shini/Human-Emotions-Detection/README.md

 # Emotion Detection from Text

-This project is a machine learning and deep learning-based solution for detecting emotions from text.
+This project is a machine learning and NLP solution for detecting emotions from text.
 The model classifies text into various emotions such as sadness, joy, anger, love, and more.

 ## Table of Contents